 When writing an essay, don’t use very sophisticated or flowery language.
 You don’t need to vomit the thesaurus on paper.
 What they would be looking for is conviction, similar to that of an SOP.
 It is advisable that you use simple but high impact words that convey your points with clarity.

 Your vocabulary need not be very expansive.
 Simply reading articles on various topics on the newspaper / internet can help you build the required set of words.
 I would suggest that you read a few essays and go through topics that have generally been asked.
 Reading for a week or two and then starting to write two essays a day can do wonders to the repertoire of your words.
 Practice makes a man perfect.
 Oh wait!
 Women too 🙂

 It is not very difficult to score them in an essay, to be very honest.
 Remember your hindi essays during school time.
 Weren’t you told to start with a bang?
 Same gets applied here.
 The trick to writing a superb essay is to create an awesome beginning!
 You can try doing that with one of the following:

 – An example

 If placed well, these can do wonders to your essay.
 You can strategically place them anywhere in your essay.
 Underline / highlight them & score those extra runs.

 Again, having them on your fingertips might be a problem.
 However, those who have had a habit of reading can sail through this very well.
 A habit of reading, will always help you write well.

-The conclusion is a crucial part of the essay.
+The conclusion is a crucial part of any essay.
 More often than not, the introduction & the conclusion are the only parts that get read.
 Even if you put really great content in between, always make sure these two sections sum up your essay very well.